 Pet weight and age

-Pet body condition (underweight, ideal, or overweight)
+Pet body condition (underweight, ideal, or overweight) and target weight

 Add GI-Targeted Probiotic or not